-3.2 THE ROLE OF A PRIMARY CARE PROVIDER
+3.2 THE ROLE OF A MEDICAL HOME PRIMARY CARE PROVIDER

 To encourage optimum health, we promote wellness and preventive care.
-We also believe wellness and overall health is enhanced by working closely with one physician or provider - your Primary Care Provider.
-Your Primary Care Provider can provide most of your care and, when necessary, coordinate care with other providers in a convenient and cost-effective manner.
-We recommend that upon joining Providence Health Plan you and each of your Family Members choose an In-Network Primary Care Provider as soon as possible.
+We also believe wellness and overall health is enhanced by working closely with one physician or provider - your Medical Home Primary Care Provider.
+Your Medical Home Primary Care Provider can provide most of your care and, when necessary, coordinate care with other providers in a convenient and cost-effective manner.

-3.2.1 Primary Care Providers
+3.2.1 Medical Home Primary Care Providers

-A Primary Care Provider is a Qualified Practitioner who specializes in family practice, general practice, internal medicine or pediatrics; a nurse practitioner; or a physician assistant, when providing Services under the supervision of a physician, who agrees to be responsible for the continuing medical care by serving as case manager.
-Members may choose and self-refer to a physician specializing in obstetrics or gynecology; a nurse practitioner; a certified nurse midwife; or a physician assistant specializing in women's health care as their Primary Care Provider.
-Child Members may choose a physician specializing in pediatrics as their Primary Care Provider.
+A Medical Home Primary Care Provider is a Qualified Practitioner who specializes in family practice, general practice, internal medicine or pediatrics; a nurse practitioner; or a physician assistant, when providing Services under the supervision of a physician, who agrees to be responsible for the continuing medical care by serving as case manager.
+Members may choose an In-Network Women's Health Care Provider, including a physician specializing in obstetrics or gynecology, gynecologist, or midwife.
+Child Members may choose a physician specializing in pediatrics as their Medical Home Primary Care Provider.

-Primary Care Providers provide preventive care and health screenings, medical management of many chronic conditions, allergy shots, treatment of some breaks and sprains, and care for many major illnesses and nearly all minor illnesses and conditions.
-Many Primary Care Providers offer maternity care and minor outpatient surgery as well.
+Medical Home Primary Care Providers provide preventive care and health screenings, medical management of many chronic conditions, allergy shots, treatment of some breaks and sprains, and care for many major illnesses and nearly all minor illnesses and conditions.
+Many Medical Home Primary Care Providers offer maternity care and minor outpatient surgery as well.

-IMPORTANT NOTE: In-Network Primary Care Providers have a special agreement with us to serve as a case manager for your care.
-This means not all of our In-Network Providers with the specialties listed above are In-Network Primary Care Providers.
-Please refer to the Provider Directory, available online, for a listing of designated In-Network Primary Care Providers or call your Customer Service team to request a hard copy.
+IMPORTANT NOTE: Medical Home Primary Care Providers have a special agreement with us to serve as a case manager for your care.
+This means not all of our Medical Home Providers with the specialties listed above are Medical Home Primary Care Providers.
+Please refer to the Provider Directory, available online, for a listing of designated Medical Home Primary Care Providers or call your Customer Service team to request a hard copy.